-6 Parameters
+7 Parameters

-6.1 \ltjsetparameter
+7.1 \ltisetparameter

-As noted before, \ltjsetparameter and \ltjgetparameter are control sequences for accessing most parameters of LuaTeX-ja.
-One of the main reason that LuaTeX-ja didn't adopted the syntax similar to that of pTeX (e.g., \prebreakpenalty') =10000) is the position of hpack_filter callback in the source of LuaTeX, see Section 10.
+As described before, \ltjsetparameter and \ltjgetparameter are commands for accessing most parameters of LuaTeX-ja.
+One of the main reason that LuaTeX-ja didn't adopted the syntax similar to that of pTeX (e.g., \prebreakpenalty') =10000) is the position of hpack_filter callback in the source of LuaTeX, see Section 11.

-\ltjsetparameter and \ltjglobalsetparameter are control sequences for assigning parameters.
+\ltjsetparameter and \ltjglobalsetparameter are commands for assigning parameters.
 These take one argument which is a $\langle key \rangle = \langle value \rangle$ list.
-Allowed keys are described in the next subsection.
+The list of allowed keys are described in the next subsection.
 The difference between \ltjsetparameter and \ltjglobalsetparameter is only the scope of assignment; \ltjsetparameter does a local assignment and \ltjglobalsetparameter does a global one.
 They also obey the value of \globaldefs, like other assignment.